PierrickPro/rabbitmq_tutorial/README.md

 - Binding Arguments:
   - 'x-match': 'any' &rarr; any argument can match
   - 'x-match': 'all' &rarr; all arguments need to match

+## Alternate Exchange

+An alternate exchange can be used to route all messages that can't be delivered through the main exchange.

+- Producer:
+  - declare the alternate exchange
+  - declare the main exchange, with the alternate exchange name in the arguments
+  - publish the message with a routing key

+- Consumer:
+  - Alternative:
+    - declare alternative queue
+    - declare alternative exchange
+    - bind queue to the exchange
+    - consume from the queue, with on_message_callback=alt_queue_on_message_received
+  - Main:
+    - declare main queue
+    - declare main exchange
+    - bind queue to the exchange with a routing_key
+    - consume from the queue, with on_message_callback=main_queue_on_message_received

+Run the consumer and the producer.
+If the routing key of the main consumer matches they producer's key, the message is delivered in the main queue.
+If there is no match, the message is delivered in the alternate queue.